Cloudxtreme/DDPS-db2dps/docs/ddps-database-server-installation.md

 nor the design of the system.

-Also, this document describes the installation for the DeiC DPS server: replace users and ssh public key's with your own.
+Also, this document describes the installation for the DeiC DPS server: replace users and ssh public key's with your own:

+    eport IPV4ADDR=a.b.c.d
+	eport HOSTNAME=ddbs

+Default password until changed by developers and administrators is ${PASSWORD} e.g.:

+	eport PASSWORD=abcd1234

 ## The database host